BlenderCN-Org/Blender-Diagram/README.md

 Diagram (Blender-Diagram on GitHub) is a [Blender](http://www.blender.org/) add-on that generates animated diagrams, or graphs, from data tables.

 # Usage
-This add-on lets you import [Comma-separated Values](https://en.wikipedia.org/wiki/Comma-separated_values) files (.csv) into Blender.
+This add-on lets you import [comma-separated values](https://en.wikipedia.org/wiki/Comma-separated_values) files (.csv) into Blender.
 First, go to the `File` -> `Import` menu and click `Table data`.
 Browse to and choose the file containing the data.
-Now, select the options for how you want the data to be represented and click Generate.
+Now, select the options for how you want the data to be represented and click `Generate`.

 ## Example data